-- Students work on independent searches. - (i) Consider displaying the search steps from 10.3.2 Lessons 3-5 for students to see. - 1 Consider using the media center or library for this lesson so students have access to librarians or media specialists.
+Students work on independent searches.

+- Consider displaying the search steps from 11.3.2 Lessons 3-5 for students to see. - Consider using the media center or library for this lesson so students have access to librarians or media specialists. - Students need access to computers with Internet capacity for research purposes.
+Prepare for the lesson ahead of time by reserving space in rooms with technology access for all students.